15 EPIC SUNRISE VIEWPOINTS in Madeira you must visit!

 How to get to Miradouro do Véu da Noiva

-The Véu da Noiva waterfall viewpoint is located along the road and easy to reach with the car.
+The Véu da Noiva waterfall viewpoint is located along the road and is easy to reach by car.
 It’s a 40 km drive from Funchal and you can easily combine the waterfall viewpoint with a visit to Seixal Beach, the Seixal Natural Pools or Porto Moniz.
 There is a parking lot for a few cars with a tourist shop next to it.
 The accessibility to the viewpoint is even wheelchair friendly with a ramp to the viewing platform.

 Pico Ruivo do Paul viewpoint